General course and unit information

 - Collusion occurs when a student obtains the agreement of another person for a fraudulent purpose with the intent of obtaining an advantage in submitting an assignment or other work.

-The University's policy on plagiarism and collusion # is available at The Guide.
-Regulation 4.1(1) Student Discipline also contains important information regarding academic misconduct, including plagiarism and collusion.
+The University's policy on plagiarism and collusion is available at The Guide.
+Statute 04.1(1) Student Misconduct also contains important information regarding academic misconduct, including plagiarism and collusion.
 Further guidance is also available in your Faculty Student Manual.

 Information for students on Academic Progress is contained in Regulation 5.3(1) Assessment and Academic Progress in Higher Education Award Courses.